anubhavkohli2718/call_summarzy/README.md

 - 🎤 Audio transcription using self-hosted Whisper model
 - 🌍 Auto-detection of English and Spanish languages
 - 📝 Manual language specification (en/es)
+- 🎯 Speaker diarization (identifies different speakers)
 - 🚀 Ready for Railway deployment
 - 📊 Detailed transcription with timestamps and segments
+- 📋 JSON output with speaker labels for each segment

 ## Supported Audio Formats